-hunting program; additional hunts and feasibility for opportunistic hunt access would be evaluated.

-- Hunting activities remain compatible with mission training activities and operate on a not-tointerfere basis. - Range access managed by a Controlled Access Program, with stipulations. - o Hunters must complete ground safety training and sign an MOU for the hunting program. - Hunters must sign a waiver agreement releasing the Navy of any liability for injury to or death of hunters or hunting party members, or for damage to vehicles or equipment or other property of such persons. - Hunting party is limited to five persons, including the tag holder, on FRTC at any one time, with no member of the hunting party under 18 years of age. - o Bombing range access procedures would be in accordance with Navy range policies. - o A face-to-face Hunter Safety ground access brief would be required. - o Prior scheduling would be required.
+- Hunting program for bighorn sheep managed jointly by the Navy and NDOW in accordance with NDOW policies and reviewed annually.
+Annual review would provide for ongoing evaluation of compatible hunting opportunities and adaptive management of the hunting program; additional hunts and feasibility for opportunistic hunt access would be evaluated for compatibility with mission training requirements. - Hunting activities remain compatible with mission training activities and operate on a not-tointerfere basis. - Range access managed by a Controlled Access Program, with stipulations. - Hunters must complete ground safety training and sign an MOU for the hunting program. - Hunters must sign a waiver agreement releasing the Navy from any liability for injury to or death of hunters or hunting party members, or for damage to vehicles or equipment or other property of such persons. - Hunting party is limited to five persons, including the tag holder, on FRTC at any one time, with no member of the hunting party under 18 years of age. - o Bombing range access procedures would be in accordance with Navy range policies. - A face-to-face Hunter Safety ground access brief would be required. - Prior scheduling would be required.
 Check-in and Check-out with Range Control would be mandatory for any access to the Bravo 17 range. - Hunters must remain clear of B-17 designated avoidance areas, as marked on maps to be provided to hunters during annual safety training.
-These areas would be determined annually based on range conditions and reviewed and updated annually by range operations and safety department.
-In general, avoidance areas will include targets and areas of known unexploded ordnance. - o No pets, to include hunting dogs, would be allowed on B-17.
+These areas would be determined annually based on range conditions and reviewed and updated by range operations and safety department.
+In general, avoidance areas would include targets and areas of known unexploded ordnance. - No pets, to include hunting dogs, would be allowed on B-17.